-Another important aspect of the pre-planning process for international student loans is to be aware that whatever type of loan you apply for will more than likely request a cosigner.
+Another important aspect of the pre-planning process for international student loans is to be aware that most international student loans will require a cosigner.
 A cosigner is someone who has a good credit history who agrees to sign the contract stating that if for whatever reason you are unable to pay the responsibility of your debt the responsibility will fall on their shoulders.
 Being that the debt can be easily transferable this is a big responsibility.
 Often times cosigners tend to be family members, such as parents or siblings, but it is important to take the time to ensure that you have someone who qualifies and is willing to be a cosigner.
 Almost all international students will be required to find a cosigner who is a US citizen or permanent resident who has resided in the US for the past two years.
 While not all US students need a cosigner, it's a good idea to improve the likelihood of approval and to ensure a good interest rate.
+Students at select schools and in certain cases may be eligible for a no cosigner loan.
+See if you're eligible to apply for an international student loan without a cosigner.

 With these numbers in mind you can begin your search for appropriate student loans for international students.